 KINE 315.
 Teaching Methods in Physical Education II.
 3 Hours.

 This is a course designed to enable the student to learn the processes of movements and skill acquisition of students in middle/secondary schools.
 Using state standards, it provides information related to curriculum selection and implementation of middle/secondary public school physical education programs.
 Students will demonstrate competencies in presentations utilizing various instructional strategies.
 Prerequisite: KINE 314 and Junior/Senior standing.

 KINE 316.
 Administration of Kinesiology and Sports Programs.
 3 Hours.

 This course provides students with an understanding of the complexity involved in sport facility, event, and program management.
 An integrated study of the administration of traditional and contemporary kinesiology and athletic programs will be discussed.
 Philosophies and principles of the administration of kinesiology and athletic programs are applied to important areas such as personnel policies, leadership, facilities, equipment, record keeping, finance, legal implications, and program promotion.
+Credit cannot be received for both KINE 316 and KINE 332.
 Prerequisite: Junior or Senior standing.